himansig7/todo-agent-skillworld/README.md

 - **`read_todos`**: Lists all tasks or filters by project.
 - **`update_todo`**: Modifies an existing task (e.g., renames it or marks it as complete).
 - **`delete_todo`**: Removes a task.
-- **`web_search_preview`**: Searches the web to find information and clarify tasks.
+- **`web_search`**: Searches the web to find information and clarify tasks.
 For example, if you ask it to "plan a trip," it will offer to research destinations for you.

 ---